2611aastha/Campus-Connect/README.md

 index.html

-in your browser OR use Live Server extension in VS Code.
+In your browser OR use the Live Server extension in VS Code.

 🧪 Database Setup (MongoDB)
 Start MongoDB locally or use MongoDB Atlas